kuvivek/drivingTheoryInGermany/README.md

 In the dark, they are almost invisible without lights.

 221. Which vehicles must you allow to set off from marked bus stops?
-❌Taxis
+❌ Taxis
 ✅ School buses
 ✅ Regular buses
-**Comment**:  You must allow buses and school buses to depart from stops ❌by waiting if necessary.
+**Comment**:  You must allow buses and school buses to depart from stops - by waiting if necessary.

 222. What makes driving in a stream of vehicles easier?
 ✅ Driving in a slightly staggered position in your own lane
-❌Keeping your hazard warning lights switched on when driving
+❌ Keeping your hazard warning lights switched on when driving
 ✅ Watching the queue through the windows of the vehicles travelling in front
 **Comment**:  Driving in a convoy is more pleasant if you can observe how the traffic situation develops.
-To do this, you can look through
+To do this, you can
-the windshield of the vehicle in front or drive slightly offset in your own lane.
+look through the windshield of the vehicle in front or drive slightly offset in your own lane.

 223. What benefit can be obtained by maintaining an adequate distance between you and the vehicle ahead?
-❌It restricts visibility
+❌ It restricts visibility
 ✅ It aids far-sighted driving
 ✅ It helps reduce the risk of accidents
 **Comment**:  By keeping a sufficient distance from the vehicle in front, I can react in good time to the driving maneuvers of the